What42Pizza/Buckshot-Roulette/README.md

 Items:
-Cigarettes (uncommon): Regain a life (up to how many the stage starts with) Magnifying Glass (uncommon): Check if current round is live Beer (common): Empty the current round (ends turn if buckshot is emptied) Barrel Extension (uncommon): Doubles shotgun damage and credits (removed after shot, regardless of live or blank)
+Cigarettes (uncommon): Regain a life (up to how many the stage starts with) Expired Medicine (common): 40% chance to gain 2 lives, 60% chance to lose a life Magnifying Glass (uncommon): Check if current round is live Beer (common): Empty the current round (ends turn if buckshot is emptied) Barrel Extension (uncommon): Doubles shotgun damage and credits (removed after shot, regardless of live or blank)